 Acne Scar Treatment

 You have options when it comes to treating acne scars.
 The treatments vary in intensity and invasiveness depending on the level of scarring.
-A good dermatologist in New York City can treat the scarring with chemical peels, filler injections, surgery, laser treatments and microneedling.
+A good dermatologist can treat the scarring with chemical peels, filler injections, surgery, laser acne scar removal, and microneedling.

 Dermal Filler injections

 Filler injections are an acne scar treatment that gives great immediate results.
 Your doctor can choose from among many different filler formulations.
-During the procedure, your NYC dermatologist numbs the area with a topical cream to reduce pain, but pain is minimal.
-Then your dermatologist fills your scars by injecting the fillers beneath your scar.
+Your doctor numbs the area with a topical cream during the procedure to reduce pain, but the pain is minimal.
+Then your skin experts fill your scars by injecting the fillers beneath your scar.
 This procedure takes anywhere from 15 minutes to an hour, depending on the severity of your scarring.
-You may experience slight bruising, redness or swelling on your face for the next few days.
+You may experience slight bruising, redness, or swelling on your face for the next few days.
 These are common but temporary side effects.
 Potential rare risks include vascular occlusion or infection.

-Laser resurfacing and microneedling are frequently used in combination with other treatments.
-Scarred skin is traumatized in order to promote skin cell regeneration and collagen formation.
-Each treatment takes between 10 –30 minutes, depending on the surface area of the affected area.
-You’ll feel little to no pain with this procedure as numbing cream is applied prior to the procedure.
+Laser resurfacing and micro-needling are frequently used in combination with other treatments.
+Scarred skin is traumatized to promote skin cell regeneration and collagen formation.
+Each laser treatment takes between 10 –30 minutes, depending on the surface area of the affected area.
+You’ll feel little to no pain with this procedure as numbing cream is applied before the procedure.
 After your procedure, your face may be pink and swollen for several hours to several days.
 You will not see results for weeks or even months after treatment.
-Risks from this treatment are minimal, but include pain, discoloration, swelling, scarring or infection.
+Risks from this acne treatment are minimal but include pain, discoloration, swelling, scarring, or infection.

-A common procedure for raised scars, this treatment requires corticosteroids to be injected in your scar, which causes it to soften and flatten.
+A common procedure for raised scars, this treatment requires corticosteroids to be injected into your car, which causes it to soften and flatten.
 The procedure isn’t painful and takes just a few minutes, depending on the size of the treated area.
-There are minimal side effects and risks associated with corticosteroid injections including skin thinning and hypopigmentation.
+There are minimal side effects and risks associated with corticosteroid injections, including skin thinning and hypopigmentation.

-Your dermatologist in Manhattan uses an instrument to punch a hole in your scarred skin to remove the scar.
+Your dermatologist uses an instrument to punch a hole in your scarred skin to remove the scar.
 A plug of new skin replaces the removed skin.
-The procedure itself causes minimal scarring, so it’s typically recommended only for very deep acne scars.
+The procedure itself causes minimal scarring, so it’s typically recommended only for profound acne scars.
 Local anesthesia is often used.
 While healing generally takes a week or two, you can participate in daily activities the next day.
-The duration of this procedure depends on how many scars are being treated.
-The risks associated with punch grafts involve the anesthesia, infection, scarring and bleeding.
+The duration of acne scar removal depends on how many scars are being treated.
+The risks associated with punch grafts involve anesthesia, infection, scarring, and bleeding.